SamadhiPathirathna/Frontend/README.md

 # Frontend

 ## Description
 This project is a frontend application that includes several features such as a weather application, a calculator, and more.
-The project is maintained by Samadhi Pathirathna.

 ## Features
 - **Weather Application:** Provides weather information based on user input.